EKU Online: School Librarian

 - Receiving individualized attention from faculty, staff and mentors in the field.

-Notes: Graduates of the M.A.Ed program who hold teacher certification in Kentucky will be eligible to apply for certification as a School Media Librarian and are eligible for the Teacher Leader Endorsement.
+Notes: Graduates of the M.A.Ed. program who hold teacher certification in Kentucky will be eligible to apply for certification as a School Librarian and may be eligible for additional endorsements.
 If you do not hold teacher certification in Kentucky, please consult with your state's licensing agency to determine whether our program will meet that state’s licensure requirements.